Trigeminal neuralgia

 The pain of trigeminal neuralgia tends to come and go — you may have several attacks a day for a few days, weeks or months, and then be pain-free for months or years.

-Compression of the root of the trigeminal nerve by an abnormally positioned blood vessel is the most common cause of trigeminal neuralgia.
+Compression of the root of the trigeminal nerve by an abnormally positioned blood vessel is commonly implicated as a cause of trigeminal neuralgia.
 The pressure on the nerve causes it to misfire, resulting in pain.
-Occasionally, the compression is caused by a tumour, and sometimes there is no obvious cause found.
+Occasionally, the compression is caused by a tumour, and often there is no obvious cause found.
 Other, rarer causes of trigeminal neuralgia include multiple sclerosis and strokes affecting the lower part of the brain.

 Trigeminal neuralgia tends to develop after the age of 50 and affect women more often than men.